etceteramusic/live_shell/README.md

 # live.sh
-# Bash shell script to configure and start linux audio applications from a local folder.
+# Bash shell script to start linux audio applications from a local folder.

 This script was written to make live music a little easier for those that wish to use Linux+KXstudio for live music playing.